 The Case Management Agreement form is important because it’s where you choose your actual divorce hearing date: you must appear in on that date.
 If you and your spouse can’t agree on a divorce date and have not filed a Case Management Agreement, then you must come to court on your Case Management Date, and the judge will set a hearing date.

 You and your spouse each have to fill out and exchange “Financial Affidavits (JD-FM-6)” within 30 days of the Return Date.
 You have to include all of your income (from employment or any other source), your expenses, your debt, and your assets.

 If you have children with your spouse, you both have to take a court-approved parenting education program within 60 days of the Return Date.
 You can obtain a list of court-approved courses from the clerk’s office.

 On your final divorce hearing date, you’ll have to bring the following completed forms:

-There are two ways the divorce can be finalized: through agreement between you and your spouse, or after a trial in front of the judge.
-If you and your spouse have agreed on all of the issues in your divorce (child custody and support, alimony, division of property and debts), then come to court on your divorce hearing date with your court forms completely filled out.
+There are two ways to finalize your divorce: through agreement between you and your spouse, or after a trial in front of the judge.
+If you and your spouse have agreed on all of your divorce issues, such as child custody and support, alimony, and the division of property and debts, then come to court on your divorce hearing date with your completed forms.
 The judge will review and approve your Dissolution Agreement (unless it violates some provision of the law) and declare you divorced.